huzaifa786313/Otago-Polytechnic/Special-Topic/Lab1-cloud.md

 router-id 2.2.2.2
 network 192.168.2.0 0.0.0.3 area 0
 ```
-14) Confirm that R2 can ping tap1
+Confirm that R2 can ping tap1
 ```
 end
 ping 192.168.1.254
 ```
-15) Confirm that the gns3server can ping R2
+Confirm that the gns3server can ping R2
-* you will need to do this on the gns3server

-Our final step

-Because the ansible requires the use of SSH to deploy playbooks, we will need to configure and enable SSH on our routers, a basic ssh configuration has been provided
+Because ansible is agentless and uses SSH to deploy playbooks, you will need to configure and enable SSH onto your GNS3 Routers, a basic configuration has been provided

-On both R1 and R2
 ```
 end
 conf t